StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ## Overview

 The SCOM StackPack is used to create a near real time synchronisation with your SCOM instance.
-The SCOM integration can be configured to run with an API connection or using PowerShell scripts (BETA).
+The SCOM integration can be configured to run with either an API connection or using PowerShell scripts (BETA).

+- **API integration**: Sends requests to the SCOM API to retrieve topology data.
+- **PowerShell integration (BETA)**: Runs PowerShell scripts on the box running SCOM to retrieve topology data.

 ![Data flow](/.gitbook/assets/stackpack-scom_2.png)

+### API integration

+- Agent V2 connects to the configured [SCOM API](#rest-api-endpoints).
+- Topology data and events for the configured classes are retrieved from SCOM.
+- Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
+- StackState translates incoming SCOM topology data into components and relations.
+Incoming events are used to determine component health state and publish SCOM alerts in StackState.

+- Pros:
+    * Only the data for the configured classes is collected from SCOM.
+This results in a clean topology in StackState.
+    * StackState Agent V2 can be installed on any box that can connect to both SCOM and StackState.
+- Cons:
+    * It can take some time to retrieve all configured topology details.
+    * The SCOM system may place a limit on the number of allowed API requests.

+### PowerShell integration

+- PowerShell scripts in Agent V2 collect topology data and events from SCOM..
+- Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
+- StackState translates incoming SCOM topology data into components and relations.
+Incoming events are used to determine component health state and publish SCOM alerts in StackState.

+- Pros:
+    * Retrieves data quickly.
+    * Does not put pressure on the SCOM system.
+    * No limit to the size of topology retrieved.
+- Cons:
+    * All data is always retrieved.
+It is not currently possible to collect data for specific classes.
+    * StackState Agent V2 must be installed on the same box as SCOM.

 ## Setup